lreimer/vms-wasm-ai-on-k8s/README.md

 # not all machine types support this feature, see https://cloud.google.com/compute/docs/machine-resource?hl=en#machine_type_comparison
 # otherwise make sure your Kube context points to your local cluster
 make create-gke-cluster

+# remember, once you are finished to destroy the cluster
+make delete-gke-cluster
 ```

 ## VMs in Action